Sign up

 Key Takeaways

-GPA Grading System is a numerical representation of a student’s academic performance.
-It is calculated by converting letter grades into a standardized numerical scale, typically ranging from 0 to 4.0.
-An A grade corresponds to a 4.0, a B to 3.0, a C to 2.0, a D to 1.0, and an F to 0.0.
+GPA Grading System or Grade-Point Average, is a numerical average of a student’s performance.
+It is determined by equating letter grades to a standard numerical point scale, usually between 0 and 4.0-GPA.
+A grade of A equals a 4.0-GPA, B equals 3.0, C equals 2.0, D equals 1.0, and F equals 0.0.

 Here’s why GPA really matters in various aspects of a student’s academic and professional life:

-• College Admissions: Universities use GPA to evaluate academic performance and accept students.
+• College Admissions: Universities use GPA other than test scores like IELTS, TOEFL, GRE and SAT to evaluate academic performance and accept students.

 • Scholarships: A high GPA is often required for scholarship eligibility.